CleverCloud/documentation/content/doc/administrate/log-management.md

 ### HTTPS

-There is a side project, available on GitHub which enables to create a drain to collect logs through an HTTPS endpoint.
-It is fully compatible with Clever Cloud.
+Some tools available on GitHub enable to create a drain to collect logs through an HTTPS endpoint.
+[This project](https://github.com/sebartyr/http-logs-drain), for example, is fully compatible with Clever Cloud

 You could host it as an app and an add-on on Clever Cloud.
 A complete README explains all the features.